Skip to main content

 What is PHIPA and why does it matter for dental practices?

 PHIPA is Ontario's Personal Health Information Protection Act.
 It requires dental practices to protect patient data at every point of contact, including when a patient calls to book an appointment.
-Any third-party service that handles patient calls must comply.
+Any third-party service that handles patient calls needs appropriate safeguards, agreements, and review.

 PHIPA applies to every Ontario dentist and any staff member or third-party service that handles personal health information on their behalf.
 When a patient calls your practice to book an appointment or ask about coverage, that interaction creates personal health information: the caller's name, contact details, reason for calling, and any health details they share.